systemd-cron/systemd-cron/README.md

 Installation
 ----------------
-There exists packages avaible for:
+There exists packages available for:
 * [Debian][7]
 * [Ubuntu][8]
 * [Arch][9]